 9.6.
-During Open Meetings/Special Events as defined in the Race Programme, casual sailing is only allowed by agreement with the OOD whilst racing is in progress.
-The OOD will take into account the courses being used, the availability of Safety Boat cover, the competence of the members involved and the weather conditions.
-He will also discuss the request with the race committee before taking a decision.
-The presumption is that sailing should be allowed if at all possible.
+During Open Meetings/Special Events as defined in the Race Programme, Casual Watersports are only allowed by agreement with the WSM whilst racing is in progress.
+The WSM will take into account the courses being used, the availability of Safety Boat cover, the competence of the members involved and the weather conditions.
+They will also discuss the request with the race committee before taking a decision.
+The presumption is that Casual Watersports should be allowed if at all possible.

 9.7.
-Use of club dinghies: For a list of current charges and conditions contact the bosun.
+Use of club dinghies: For a list of current charges and conditions contact the CDO.
 A limited number of club boats are available for general racing.
 Junior members have priority in the use of club Toppers.
-Club Wayfarers are only available for training purposes.

 10. Clubhouse and Grounds